epam/edp-install/docs/user-guide/add-application.md

   !!! note
       The Start Version From field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
+      Please refer to the [Semantic Versioning](https://semver.org/) page for details.

 15. In the **Select Deployment Script** field, specify one of the available options: helm-chart / openshift-template that are predefined in case it is OpenShift or EKS.